rasmartins/typemux/docs/configuration.md

 # Configuration Guide

-Guide to configuring and using TypeMux.
+Guide to configuring and using TypeMUX.

 ## Table of Contents